graalvm/graalvm-demos/native-image-logging-examples/README.md

   cd graalvm-demos/native-image-logging-examples
   ```

-There are two Java classes, one for the Build-Time Logger Initialization and second for Runtime Logger Initialization.
-The logger can be initialized at executable build time with a custom `logging.properties` configuration file, which is contained in the same directory as `BuildTimeLoggerInit.java` and `RuntimeLoggerInit.java`.
+There are two Java classes, one for the build-time logger initialization and second for runtime logger initialization.
+The logger will be initialized with a custom _logging.properties_ configuration file, which is placed in the same directory as _BuildTimeLoggerInit.java_ and _RuntimeLoggerInit.java_.

-### Build-Time Logger Initialization
+## Build-Time Logger Initialization

+In this example, the logger will be initialized at build time with a custom _logging.properties_ configuration file, placed in the same repository as _BuildTimeLoggerInit.java_.

-1. Compile `BuildTimeLoggerInit.java` using `javac`:
+1. Compile _BuildTimeLoggerInit.java_ using `javac`:

     ```bash
     javac BuildTimeLoggerInit.java